 Various factors can form innovative work behavior.
-These include HR system, high performance work systems, self-leadership skills (AlEssa & Durugbo, 2022; Ariyani & Hidayati, 2018; Li et al., 2019; McMurray et al., 2013), job satisfaction (Ozturk et al., 2021), and work engagement (Rosdaniati & Muafi, 2021).
-In organizations, a leader is crucial for providing direction, structure, and effective management.
+These include comprehensive HR system perceptions, work-life conflict, employee resilience, focus on opportunity, work-related curiosity, social exchange relationships, justice, trust, perceived organizational politics, employee ambidexterity, high performance work systems, self-leadership skills (AlEssa & Durugbo, 2022), leadership (Ariyani & Hidayati, 2018; Li et al., 2019; McMurray et al., 2013), job satisfaction (Ozturk et al., 2021), and work engagement (Rosdaniati & Muafi, 2021).
+In various organizations, a leader is needed to provide direction so that the organization can run well and be structured.
 Leaders need to make the right decisions so subordinates can follow them properly.
 Therefore, transformational leadership is the right leadership to support innovative work behavior because it has a unique leadership style (Bass et al., 2003; Yukl, 2012).
 Transformational leadership is expected to encourage intellectual change and stimulate innovation at work because good performance will support the achievement of educational goals.
 By using intellectual stimulation and inspirational motivation, a transformational leader is able to induce within followers a belief in their ability to perform and re-evaluate potential problems and their work environment from which innovative ideas can grow.
 As a transformational leader highlights individual qualities of followers, it is plausible that individualized consideration instigates innovative work behavior.
 Thus, previous studies found that transformational leadership will enhance employee's capacity to work innovatively (Feng et al., 2016; Gemeda & Lee, 2020; Reuvers et al., 2008).
 Contrary, the results of Khan et al. (2019) and Sheehan et al. (2020) assume that transformational leadership has no significant effect on the emergence of innovative work behavior of employees in an organization.
 According to Feng et al. (2016), one of the reasons why there are differences in findings from previous studies is that the impact of transformational leadership behavior on innovative work behavior does not occur directly but requires other variables that mediate it.
 Therefore, the inconsistency of this relationship is an essential reason for retesting.